Florida exam calculator

 Quick answer

-In comparable sales adjustment problems, adjust the comparable, not the subject.
+In Florida real estate exam comparable sales problems, adjust the comparable, not the subject.
 Add when the comparable is inferior.
 Subtract when the comparable is superior.
-Then use the adjusted comparable prices to estimate the subject's value.
+Then use adjusted comparable prices to estimate the subject property's indicated value.

-The subject property stays fixed.
-Adjust the comparable sale price toward the subject.
+The subject property is the benchmark.
+Change the comparable sale price to make it more like the subject.

 Inferior comp